chansey97/qi-circuit/qi-circuit-examples/rabbit-farming.md

 $$\Rightarrow \sigma = \tau (1 - x - x^2) -\sigma x$$

-We have known how to translate these recursive equations to Qi-circuit in [Fibonacci](fibonacci.md):
+From [Fibonacci](fibonacci.md), we have known how to translate these kinds of recursive equations into Qi-circuit:

 ```
 (define-flow ffib